Schools OUT UK are proud of working with The Proud Trust to spread Schools OUT UK concepts of usualing, actualising and realising.

 Both the partnership with The Proud Trust and Comic relief will enable teachers to easily access resource to ensure an inclusive education for all.

-The theme for next February is ‘Body, Mind, Spirit’ and like the last few years, is linked to a National Curriculum subject.
-We are visiting PHSE for a second time.
+The theme for next February is ‘Politics In Art – The Arc Is Long’.
+Like every year since 2011, it is linked to a National Curriculum subject.
+We are visiting Art for the first time.

 Follow LGBT+ History Month on Facebook to find podcasts, webinars and videos exploring our LGBT+ness.

 Given our current pandemic situation we can’t take anything for granted, so we are exploring how to be flexible and thinking of new ways of communicating.
 Keep visiting the website and our social media.

 The Proud Trust work book that supports the 2021 theme is here